thomasbyttebier/thomasbyttebier/_posts/2019-12-06-enhancing-a-physical-exhibition-visit-through-digital.md

 ## Scanning artworks

 All QR codes at the entrance and in the visitor guide link visitors to the home page of the audio guide PWA.
 Most people understand how to use the audio guide from that point onwards.
-On the artwork overview screen, we made a deliberate decision to show the artwork only: no distracting artist names, titles, or additional metadata.
+On the artwork overview screen (the middle screen in the mockups below), we made a deliberate decision to show the artwork only: no distracting artist names, titles, or additional metadata.
 As the visitor comes face-to-face with each work of art in the gallery, the photos on the webpage prove simple enough for visitors to quickly open the right artwork on the app.

 ![The middle mockup shows the artwork overview screen.
 As visitors are now face-to-face with the artwork, it is easy to find the piece of art they are looking for.]({{site.baseurl}}{{page.imgpath}}ing-pwa-screens-base-design.jpg)